-But there are a couple of steps you can do to make your furnace quieter this winter.
+But there are a couple of steps you can do to make your furnace less noisy this winter.

-1. Book Annual Furnace Maintenance
+1. Schedule Yearly Furnace Maintenance

-2. Frequently Install a New Furnace’s Air Filter
+2. Routinely Install a New Furnace’s Air Filter

-Our recommendations for installing a new furnace filter:
+Our suggestions for replacing your furnace filter:

-- Flat filter: Every month
+- Flat filter: Monthly

 - Pleated filter: Every three months

-You may have to install a new filter more frequently if you have allergies or pets.
+You may have to get a new filter more often if you have allergies or pets.

-3. Get in Touch with Luikart Heating & Cooling When Your Furnace is Creating Strange Noises
+3. Get in Touch with Luikart Heating & Cooling When Your Furnace Is Creating Strange Noises

 Furnace Making Gurgling or Bubbling Noise